zalolorza/VueTheme/README.md

 ## DEV server
 The server configuration for the dev environment is a bit tricky.
 Webpack will start a dev server, but you also need a PHP server, where you will actually run the WordPress app.
 Webpack server will use hot reload and watch for any change.

-In order to avoid CORSS issues when delivering assets from webpack server to the PHP server, we are sending the following headers:
+In order to avoid any CORS issues when delivering assets from webpack server to the PHP server, we are sending the following headers:

 `````
  headers: {